 Bowie disciples have seemingly made a full-time job of exploring Blackstar’s locked secrets, and there’s further intrigue surrounding the LP’s cover.
 One fan discovered that holding it under blacklight turns the usually white sections of the cover a kind of neon blue while, rather more romantically, another found that – at an angle – the inner sections of the gatefold sleeve reflect upon each other to give the impression of Bowie observing a galaxy from his window.
 It’s unconfirmed whether the latter trait was included purposefully, but we like the poetic image it creates nonetheless.

-We mentioned examples of LP jackets (or, in Aidan Moffat’s case, lack thereof) becoming a conceptual form of art that directly affects the sonics of the record as well, but the Arab Strap man wasn’t the first to tread that particular path.
+But do you even need a sleeve?
 In 1985, Christian Marclay released Record Without A Cover, designed specifically to become war-torn and subsequently unique.
-In 2012, Nik Colk Void released her Gold E 7in along similar conceptual lines, though less reminiscent of the Emperor’s new clothes: hers was a cover made of playable degradable polyurethane plastic that reacted with the vinyl to change its sound over time.
+In 2012, Nik Colk Void released her Gold E 7in along similar conceptual lines, though less reminiscent of the Emperor’s new clothes: hers was a cover made of playable degradable polyurethane plastic (opens in new tab) that reacted with the vinyl to change its sound over time.

 And there’s no reason centre labels should be neglected in the name of artistic exploration.
 On the heels of his hidden tracks to be played through the paper of Lazaretto, when Jack White released High Ball Stepper as one of the album’s singles he made the label with a rather lavish velveteen finish.